 The entirety of the spiritual work needs to be done from the state of being conscious; from consciousness.

 This starting point exercise to wake up our consciousness from the psychological sleep is called self-remembrance.
 It is very simple – we can train ourselves to be in the constant state of self-remembrance, and therefore in the state of psychological awakeness, by having our five senses activated and grounded in the present moment; in the here and now.
-All that is needed is to have your physical senses active so that you can see, hear and feel yourself in the present moment, without thinking about it, but just being.
-This is to surrender yourself to the here and now.
+To perform this exercise well, it is necessary to feel one’s own true self (the consciousness) inside the body.
+By so doing we will also automatically activate our physical senses, and we will be aware both of the present moment and ourselves in it, without needing to think about it, but just being.
+It is to surrender oneself to the here and now.

-By training ourselves to be as much as possible in the present moment, the ability of self-remembrance will become much more part of our everyday life, and consequently it will help us to remember to practice more being in the present moment.
+By training ourselves to be as much as possible in the state of self-remembrance (and thus spontaneously also in the present moment), this crucial ability will become much more part of our everyday life.
 It is essential to master this in order to continue further to other exercises of spiritual unfoldment.